Lvl9999/SakuraStand/README.md

 ---

 - #### Selling for 750 Robux an even faster autofarm (15 masteries in 4-5 minutes).
-If interested, then add me on my discord down below!
+If interested, then DM me on discord down below!
 - #### Also selling god mode for 350 Robux, Dm me if interested :3

 ## Credits: